Custom-Roles-for-TTT/TTT-Custom-Roles/CREATE_YOUR_OWN_ROLE.md

 - Initialize
 - PreRegisterSWEP
 - TTTBeginRound
+- TTTPlayerRoleChanged
 - TTTPrepareRound
-- TTTPlayerRoleChanged
+- TTTRoleSpawnsArtificially
 - TTTSelectRoles
+- TTTSyncEventIDs
+- TTTSyncWinIDs
 - TTTTutorialRoleText
 - TTTUpdateRoleState
-- TTTSyncEventIDs
-- TTTSyncWinIDs

 In the rare case that multiple roles share a hook implementation (like the Good Twin and Evil Twin), then you need to also specify a shared `ROLE.hookregistrationkey`.